alperiox/fatush/README.md

 #### Usage

 1. **Installation:**
-    1. Install the module itself: `pip install fatush`
+   - Install the module itself:
+      - install the toolset: `pip install fatush`
+      - then run the script: `search_word`
-    2. Install the whole project:
+   - Install the whole project:
       - Clone this repository: `git clone https://github.com/alperiox/fatush.git`
       - Change the directory to the project folder: `cd fatush`
       - Install the required dependencies using pip or poetry: `pip install -r requirements.txt` or `poetry install`

 2. **Configuration:**
     - Run the initialization script: `python search_word.py init`